 We’ve worked to simplify our Christmas while having meaningful traditions, particularly for Christmas Eve.
 Here are a few that work for our nomadic family.

 With all the preparations that go into Christmas parties and outreach, this little tradition is pure bliss for me.
 My kids love choosing one fingerfood each to prepare, like a crackers and cheese tray, quartered sandwiches, chips and dip, brownies, or a fruit tray.
 They prepare it themselves with help from me as needed.
 It is fun, tasty… and easy on a busy momma!

 2. Christmas Eve Box

-When I was young, our parents would let us open one present on Christmas Eve.
+When I was young, one of our family Christmas traditions was that our parents would let us open one present on Christmas Eve.
 My husband doesn’t like that idea because we don’t have many gifts around the tree~ smile~ so we do the Christmas Eve Box.
 In this large box we place a variety of things such as snacks, drink mixes, a storybook or movie, new pajamas or slippers, or a coupon for a Christmas Eve camp-out in the living room.
 But one thing we always put in this box is a new game for the family.
 This year, the game is Forbidden Island.
 A few games on our wish list are Ticket to Ride, Blokus, and Puerto Rico.